melvinonyia/melvinonyia/README.md

-# Hello, I'm Melvin 👋🏿
+# Melvin's Profile

+## Introduction
-I am an experienced software engineer with a demonstrated history of building resilient backend systems for high-traffic web and mobile applications in fast-paced startup environments.
-My commitment to design and modularity enables me to create secure, scalable, and efficient solutions that meet the unique needs of each project.
-I am dedicated to the craft and constantly strive to enhance my skills and expertise through continued education and training.
+Greetings!
+I'm Melvin, an experienced software engineer with a focus on crafting resilient backend systems for web and mobile applications experiencing high volumes of traffic.
+Operating predominantly in fast-paced startup environments, my commitment to adhering to design principles and ensuring system modularity has empowered me to deliver secure, scalable, and efficient technological solutions.
+Passionate about my craft, I continuously strive to expand my technical expertise and proficiency through ongoing education and training.

+## Technical Expertise
-TypeScript, Ruby, Python, PHP, C++, Go, Java
+- **Languages**: TypeScript, Ruby, Python, PHP, C++, Go, Java

 <!--
 **melvinonyia/melvinonyia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.